stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
 Next, I needed to create a new directory called PHP.
-Thus, I opened a new File Explorer Window and navigated to the "C" drive within "This PC"
+Thus, I opened a new File Explorer Window and navigated to the "C" drive within "This PC".
+This action created the dedicated hub for PHP files and configuration necessary for osTicket to run through IIS.
 </p>
 <br />